algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 ## Convert keywords

 Keywords in programming are predefined.
 These words have a reserved use because they have a special meaning for the compiler.
-You also need to follow the rights syntax.
+You also need to follow the syntax.

 |Rust|C++|
 |----|---|